2023 FIBA Basketball World Cup: Voting results

+Teams

 Qualification

-As co-hosts, the Philippines and Japan each got an automatic qualification for the tournament when they were awarded the joint hosting rights along with co-host Indonesia.
-However, Indonesia's host qualification slot was conditional as FIBA wanted the Indonesian national team to be competitive by 2021 and thus required Indonesia to qualify for and finish in the top-eight (advance to the quarter-finals) of the 2022 FIBA Asia Cup (postponed from 2021).
+As co-hosts, the Philippines and Japan each got an automatic qualification for the tournament when they were awarded joint hosting rights along with co-host Indonesia.
+However, Indonesia's host qualification slot was conditional, as FIBA wanted the Indonesian national team to be competitive by 2021 and thus required Indonesia to qualify for and finish in the top-eight (advance to the quarter-finals) of the 2022 FIBA Asia Cup (postponed from 2021).
 Indonesia officially qualified for the Asia Cup as host and advanced from the preliminary round-robin round, but lost to China in the playoff round (round of 16) and were therefore unable to secure qualification for their hoped-for FIBA Basketball World Cup debut.
-This is the first time in the history of the FIBA Basketball World Cup that a host nation has not qualified.
+This was the first time in the FIBA Basketball World Cup history that a host nation did not qualify.

 80 teams from four FIBA zones qualified for the World Cup qualifiers through qualification for the FIBA Continental Cups (AfroBasket 2021, 2022 FIBA AmeriCup, 2022 FIBA Asia Cup, and EuroBasket 2022).
 For Europe and the Americas, additional teams qualified through the pre-qualifiers of the said regions.
-The participants of both the AfroBasket and the Asia Cup comprise the teams that will also take part in the qualifiers for their respective regions.
+The participants of both the AfroBasket and the Asia Cup comprised the teams that also took part in the qualifiers for their respective regions.
 The first game of the qualifiers took place in Minsk on 25 November 2021 between Belarus and Turkey, as part of the European Qualifiers.
 The draw for the World Cup qualifiers was held at the Patrick Baumann House of Basketball in Mies, Switzerland, on 31 August 2021.

-The first round of the Americas, Asia/Oceania, and Africa qualifiers featured 16 teams each, whereas Europe will have 32 teams.
+The first round of the Americas, Asia/Oceania, and Africa qualifiers featured 16 teams each, whereas Europe had 32 teams.
 Division A teams were split into groups of four, to be held in a home-and-away round-robin.
 The top three teams in each group advanced to the second round.
 In round two of the World Cup qualifiers, teams were split into six groups, totaling four groups in Europe and two in the other qualifiers.
 Teams carried over the points from round one, and faced the other three teams again in a home-and-away round-robin.
 The best teams in each group qualified for the World Cup.
-No wild card selection will be held, and the Olympic champions were not guaranteed a spot in the tournament.
+No wild card selection was held, and the Olympic champions (United States) were not guaranteed a spot in the tournament.

-The complete field of 32 teams that will participate in the FIBA Basketball World Cup 2023 was determined on 27 February 2023 at the conclusion of the sixth window of qualifiers.
+The complete field of 32 teams that participated in the FIBA Basketball World Cup 2023 was determined on 27 February 2023 at the conclusion of the sixth window of qualifiers.